 “I tire of your dancing words, Atienna.
 From childhood till now—”

-Atienna tightened her grip on his wrist until she felt something give away beneath her hold.
+Atienna tightened her grip on his wrist until she felt something give way beneath her hold.
 Something cracking out of place.
 A crunch.

 Usian’s scream whistled through the trees around them as he squirmed in her hold, but it was ultimately lost to the deep black of the night.

 “In hopes of stirring Bachiru who holds high status due to my father and who holds family desperately close to him, you ‘poisoned’ me with the morrowheat you found on your trip to Gemini.
 I am assuming that is where you contacted ELPIS as well.
-And in hopes of poisoning me, you hoped to create enough tension to break out of Virgo’s twelve- year long isolation.
+And in poisoning me, you hoped to create enough tension to break out of Virgo’s twelve-year long isolation.
 Your deal with ELPIS was a reassurance.
 You were to destroy the generator conductors here for them, and in exchange they would stir the pot outside and create the perfect circumstances that would not allow Virgo to remain in isolation.”

 Usian barked a laugh after he managed to catch his breath.
 “You are clever, Atienna, but you have only half the picture.
 Regardless, you say all of these meaningless words with no action.
 “You have no evidence.
 You will not bring this to the council and endanger your brother—”